samereberlin/LibroJS/README.md

 <script src="https://cdn.rawgit.com/samereberlin/WebApp/master/www/WebApp.js"></script>
 ```

-If we need to set an specific page transition to be used once only (without modify the default setting), we can use _WebApp.setNextPageTransition('transitionType')_ function API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex05.1_setNextPageTransition.html#firstPage" target="_blank">live preview</a>):
+If we need to set an specific page transition to be used once only (without modify the default setting), we can use _WebApp.setNextPageTransition('transitionType')_ public API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex05.1_setNextPageTransition.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">